The Most Frequently Asked Questions About HZZK

 HZZK has a rapid pay-back period.
 The Habla Zig-Zag kiln with its high fuel savings, energy efficiency, minimal emissions, good quality bricks and health benefits is cost competitive, when compared to other kilns of similar output and size.

-Construction will be overseen by Habla Zig-Zag Kiln International in conjunction with in-country engineers.
+Construction will be overseen by Habla Zig-Zag Kiln International associates in conjunction with other engineers.